cenima-ibama/routes_registry_api/README.rst

 Routes Registry API
 ========================

-API that will recieve and validate routes.
+API to receive, validate and store transportation routes of hazardous products.